 A secondary focus of our work is adolescents and their families, since adolescence represents a second period of high brain development and plasticity.

-The vital work in this area overlaps with our grantmaking efforts in Healthy Women and Girls Childhood through a two-generational approach to improve both child health and women’s health.
+The vital work in this area overlaps with our grantmaking efforts in Healthy Women and Girls through a two-generational approach to improve both child health and women’s health.

 Our work in this area focuses on four, highly related approaches: